hansireit/angular-lib/libs/angular-base-auth/README.md

+> IMPORANT: This library will be merged and moved into 'angular-base-lib' in the future

 # Angular Base Authentication
 This library contains an abstract auth-service and guards that can be used out of the box, by just extending the `BaseAuthService<TUSER>`.

 ## Usage